XanderXAJ/mastercardConvert/README.md

 ## Update

-Run the appropriate for your tool manager:
+Run the appropriate command for your tool manager:

 `uv`: